Plitvice Vs. Krka – Krka National Park Or Plitvice

 KRKA - Day Trip From Split

-When comparing Krka vs. Plitvice Lakes only in terms of size, Krka National Park loses.
+When comparing Krka vs. Plitvice Lakes solely on size, Krka National Park comes out second.
 This is the smaller of the two parks, Krka, but it also comes with some advantages over its bigger neighbor.
-For starters, Krka might be smaller, at around 142 square kilometers, but it is closer to the main coastal resorts, just an hour from Zadar by road, in Sibenik-Knin County.
-As the biggest major town near Krka, Sibenik now offers travelers plentiful options for accommodation.
+For starters, Krka might be smaller, at around 109 square kilometers, but it is closer to the main coastal resorts, just an hour from Zadar by road, in Sibenik-Knin County.

 The exact times depend upon traffic, especially during the summer season.
-You won’t struggle to find day trips being sold from excursion offices either.
+You won’t struggle to find day trips for sale at excursion offices either.

 So, while Plitvice might be ideal for a weekend in nature, Krka is undoubtedly the best bet for those with an extra day.